Malika’s Poetry Kitchen (MPK) is a writers’ collective founded in 2001 by the award-winning poets Malika Booker and Roger Robinson.

 Jill Abram (Director)

 Jill Abram has been Director of Malika’s Kitchen since 2010.
 She grew up in Manchester, travelled the world and now lives in Brixton.
-She works for BBC Radio, specialising in making sound effects for comedy programmes.
+She worked for BBC Radio, specialising in making sound effects for comedy programmes.
 Her poems have been published in Under the Radar, The Rialto, Magma, Tears in the Fence, #MeToo Anthology, And Other Poems, The High Window and Ink Sweat & Tears.
 She performs her poems in London and beyond, including Ledbury Poetry Festival, Paris and USA.
 Jill produces and presents a variety of poetry events and she created and curates the Stablemates reading series.

 Read: My Girl